scottalford75/Remora-docs/docs/source/software/hal-pruencoder.rst

 Loading realtime components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Along with the standard realtime components (kinematics and motion module) the Remora component needs to be loaded.
-This will expose the pins and allow the Remora functions to be added to the servo thread.
+This will expose the pins.

 .. code-block::